 For instance, you can ask him to work on puzzles, build blocks, zoom cars and dress up dolls.
 You should also allow him to run around the house so that his walking and hand-eye coordination becomes better.

 In rare cases, a child may not achieve these milestones at 26 months.
-Rush to a doctor to understand why this might be happening with your tiny tot.
+Head to a doctor to understand why this might be happening with your tiny tot.
 It could be the result of a delayed growth spurt or developmental disorders.

 In the meantime, you can give extra attention to your 26-month-old toddler, spend time playing with each other and hear him out.
 All of these methods will help him develop faster, and he may even overcome any growth delays.